SCRT-HQ/VaporShell/docs/glossary/New-VSRedshiftClusterSecurityGroup.md

----
-layout: glossary
-title: New-VSRedshiftClusterSecurityGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRedshiftClusterSecurityGroup

 ## SYNOPSIS
-Adds an AWS::Redshift::ClusterSecurityGroup resource to the template
+Adds an AWS::Redshift::ClusterSecurityGroup resource to the template.
+Specifies a new Amazon Redshift security group.
+You use security groups to control access to non-VPC clusters.

 ## SYNTAX